aces/Loris-MRI/README.md

 3. Install MINC toolkit from http://bic-mni.github.io/

    Pre-compiled packages are available for major operating systems.
+Note required dependencies such as imagemagick.

 4. Run installer to install DICOM toolkit, Perl libraries, configure environment, and setup directories: